nickjackolaisen/BusinessInitiaitive/directory/states/new-york/livingston.md

 <p>Starting an LLC in Livingston County, New York involves several steps and it can get tricky at times.</p>

+<p>We offer comprehensive services to streamline the process.</p>

+<p>If you prefer to do it yourself, below is a simplified guide to help you through the process:</p>

-<p>We offer comprehensive services to streamline the process.
-Business Initiative will take care of everything for you, ensuring a hassle-free experience.
-Our team of experts will handle all the necessary paperwork and legal requirements of starting your business, so you can focus on running it.</p>
+<p>Business Initiative will take care of everything for you, ensuring a hassle-free experience.
+Our team of experts will handle all the initial setup and legal requirements of starting your business, so you can focus on running it.</p>

 <p>Check our <a href="/services/">pricing page</a> for more information on our services.</p>

-<p>If you prefer to do it yourself, below is a simplified guide to help you through the process:</p>
+<p><b>Purchase your package before 1:00 PM EST to get your LLC filings submitted today!</b></p>

 <h3>1.
 Choose a Name for Your LLC</h3>
 <p>Your LLC's name must be distinguishable from other business entities registered in New York.
 You can check name availability on the New York Secretary of State's website.</p>